oscarvictoria/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+### Answer: The value of charles.homePlanet will be Pluto and the value of charlesFromJupiter.homePlanet will be jupiter.
+In structs we dont inheret values from the parent struct therefore every value is a different copy of the parent struct.

 ## Question 5